-Prerequisite: AC211 and AC212
+Course Offering: Fall Prerequisite: AC211

-This course presents the fundamentals of financial accounting through hospitality industry simulation-problems and experiences using American Hotel and Lodging Association Educational Institute (AHLEI) materials.
-Accounting topics include procedures for merchandise and supplies inventories, fixed assets and depreciation methods, current liabilities and payroll, internal controls of cash, receivables and payables, which are major elements of financial statements for the hospitality industry are emphasized.
-A Hospitality Industry Financial Accounting certificate will be provided to those who pass the AHLEI exam with a score of 70% or better.
+This course presents the fundamentals of financial accounting through hospitality industry simulation-problems and experiences.
+Accounting topics include procedures for merchandise and supplies inventories, fixed assets and depreciation methods, current liabilities and payroll, internal controls of cash, receivables and payables.
+Major elements of financial statements for the hospitality industry are emphasized.

-- Implement procedures for merchandise and supplies inventories, fixed assets and depreciation methods, current liabilities and payroll, internal controls of cash, receivables and payables. - 2.
-Perform analysis and interpretation of financial statements of the hospitality industry. - Discuss computerized accounting systems prevalent in hospitality businesses that use special journals and subsidiary ledgers.
+- Implement procedures for merchandise and supplies inventories, fixed assets and depreciation methods, current liabilities and payroll, internal controls of cash, receivables and payables. - Perform analysis and interpretation of financial statements of the hospitality industry. - Discuss computerized accounting systems prevalent in hospitality businesses that use special journals and subsidiary ledgers.